 I’ve been a personal stylist in Portland for more than 11 years, and I hear this story all the time.
 Here’s a day trip of local boutiques with stops along the way to enjoy Portland’s delicious food and drink.

 Start the day with a Champagne cocktail and a brioche at Petite Provence on Northeast Alberta Street.
-Begin your adventure at Garnish, a unique boutique with handmade items that are contemporary, wearable pieces of artwork.
-Then cruise up to Tumbleweed Boutique to scope out the clothing line Kara-line, a favorite of local women.
+Then hop a few doors down to Tumbleweed Boutique to scope out the clothing line Kara-line, a favorite of local women.
 The dresses are made with the most beautiful of fabrics and are cut to flatter a woman’s shape.
+Then wander down to Amelia, a neighborhood dress boutique that showcases designers and artists from across the country.

 Next, head over to Northeast 42nd Avenue and Northeast Fremont Street to Shop Adorn for nationally acclaimed local design labels such as the Portland Collection from Pendleton Woolen Mills, with their distinguishable cardigans, separates and accessories.